Fullmeals.

 Step 12: Enjoy Your Meal

-Serve the hot Tadka Dal immediately with steamed rice, a side of yogurt, fresh salad, or your favorite Indian pickle for a complete and delicious meal.
+Serve the hot Tadka Dal immediately with rice, a side of yogurt, fresh salad, or your favorite Indian pickle for a complete and delicious meal.

 Pro Tips